MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-create-new-use-existing-resource.md

     > [!div class="mx-imgBorder"]
     > ![Event grid system topic is deployed.](./media/voice-channel-system-topic-deployment.png "Event grid system topic is deployed.")
 4. Select **Go to resource**.
-5. In the resource details page that opens, select the subscription.
+5. In the resource details page that opens, select the **Subscription** link.
     > [!div class="mx-imgBorder"]
     > ![Select the resource subscription.](./media/voice-channel-resource-subscription.png "Select the resource subscription.")
 6. In the resource subscription page, select **Settings** > **Resource providers**, and then check if the **Microsoft.EventGrid** provider is listed as **Registered**.